mikeryan/ice9-bluetooth-sniffer/README.md

 The channelizer will be the bottleneck.
 Start with 20 channels and observe the performance relative to real time.
 If it is not over 100%, lower the number of channels until it is.
+If it is over realtime, keep going until you reach 96 channels.

 If you do benchmark this code, please share your numbers with me!